alnandorizki/Graph-Analysis-of-Social-Media-Links/README.md

 ## Code

-The code for this analysis can be found in the respective directories.
-The code is implemented using Python and relies on libraries such as pandas and matplotlib for data processing and visualization.
+The code for this analysis can be found in the IR_A3.ipynb file.
+The code is implemented using Python and relies on libraries such as pandas and matplotlib for data processing and visualization, and networkx for graph network processing and visualisation.

-Please refer to the individual code files for a detailed understanding of the implementations.
+Please refer to the code file for a detailed understanding of the implementations.